adtrak-core/boilerplate/README.md

 16. Save the ```gulpfile```
 17. Visit your new site in the browser and set up Wordpress **MAKE SURE YOU USE ```adtrakwp_``` AS YOUR TABLE PREFIX** (the wp-config file will be ignored by GIT)
 18. You may need to edit the ```wp-config.php``` file to change charset.
 Add this line if this is the case: ```define( 'DB_CHARSET', 'utf8mb4' );```
-19. Log in and activate all plugins
+19. Log in and activate all plugins (except WooCoommerce plugins if you're site will not use them - delete these if so)
 20. Activate your theme through the WordPress admin console
 21. Open the Command Line / Terminal and make sure you're in your theme folder
 22. Run ```npm run dev``` or ```gulp```